ahandsel/articles/kintone-numbers-to-words/kintone-numbers-to-words-github.md

 No more manually typing out the textual representation of a number!

 ## TL;DR <!-- omit in toc -->
-Here is a [Kintone JavaScript customization](https://kintone.dev/en/what-is-kintone-customize/) that automatically converts a number entered in a field to its textual representation (i.e., converts `123` to `"one hundred twenty-three"`).
-The script is available below or in [kintone-numbers-to-words-v3.js](./kintone-numbers-to-words-v3.js).
+[kintone-numbers-to-words-v3.js](./kintone-numbers-to-words-v3.js) is a [Kintone JavaScript customization](https://kintone.dev/en/what-is-kintone-customize/) that automatically converts a number entered in a field to its textual representation (i.e., converts `123` to `"one hundred twenty-three"`).

 Following is a quick demo of the number to textual representation live conversion:
 * ![GIF showing how typing 100 in the input field results in "one hundred" in the output field](kintone-numbers-to-words-demo.gif)